TITLE Roy's Postcards

 I was that two-year-old and Roy was my father.
 I grew up without him, knowing the outlines of his life but not the details.
 In 2006, at my mother's house, I found three boxes of details.

-My father never kept a consistent diary, but he bought over a thousand postcards between 1981 and 1991.
+My father never kept a diary, but he bought over a thousand postcards between 1981 and 1991.
 On most of them he wrote notes to himself, reminders of what he'd done that day.
 Others he mailed to us from his business trips.
 A few he left blank—he just liked the pictures.
-This site is my attempt to build a picture of my father's life, one piece at a time.
+This site is my attempt to build a picture of my father's life out of photographs taken by others.

 "Recognizing that my writings in this journal in recent years have been sparse, I must comment that my life has not been entirely undocumented.
 I have accumulated several hundred postcards — together with Frances, Leonard, Susanna, and Rachel — from our outings around town, our long-distance trips and my business trips.
 Many evenings in the hotel have found me writing postcards to my family and friends and also recording my own experiences on postcards.
 There are some I hope who will find them of some historical and biographical value — as well as lovely to look at."
 (From Roy's journal, 1985)